RhetTbull/osxphotos/README.md

                          underlying PhotoInfo class.
 See
                          https://rhettbull.github.io/osxphotos/ for additional
                          documentation on the PhotoInfo class.
+{detected_text}          List of text strings found in the image after
+                         performing text detection.
+Using '{detected_text}'
+                         will cause osxphotos to perform text detection using the built-in macOS text detection algorithms which will slow down your export.
+The results for each photo will be cached in the export database so that future exports with '--update' do not need to reprocess each photo.
+You may pass a confidence threshold value between 0.0 and 1.0 after a colon as in '{detected_text:0.5}'; The default confidence
+                         threshold is 0.75.
+Note: this feature is not the same thing as Live Text in macOS Monterey, which osxphotos does not yet support.
 {shell_quote}            Use in form '{shell_quote,TEMPLATE}'; quotes the
                          rendered TEMPLATE value(s) for safe usage in the shell, e.g. My file.jpeg => 'My file.jpeg'; only adds quotes if needed.
 {function}               Execute a python function from an external file and
                          use return value as template substitution.
 Use in
                          format: {function:file.py::function_name} where